jusliu9547/Jusliu/content/en/project/Design_thinking/index.md

   caption:
   focal_point:
 ---
+### Resposibilities include:

+* Conducted the field research to interview with users in order to capture the users' demands.

-Utilized design thinking methodology to rethink the service process and adopted brainstorming techniques to come up with innovative ideas.
+* Utilized design thinking methodology to rethink the service process and adopted several brainstorming techniques to come up with innovative ideas.